redabenhyma/theodo-stack-generator/generators/server/templates/doc/installation-symfony.md

     - `ssh-keygen -R 10.0.0.10 && ssh ubuntu@10.0.0.10`
     - exit the vagrant

+### Build your frontend code

-If you have a static frontend:
+- If you have a static frontend such as React:

   - Connect to the vagrant: `vagrant ssh`

   - Build the frontend code: `cd /var/www/<%= appName %>/current/client && yarn build`